 Why you Should Trust Us

-With a professional background steeped in horticulture and sustainable landscape design, our lead tester, Rob Woodworth, is a longstanding houseplant nut.
+With a professional background steeped in horticulture and sustainable landscape design, our lead tester, Rob Woodworth, is a longstanding house plant nut.
 His experience as a specimen collector has given him deep insights and strong opinions about how a plant container or flower pot should work.
-And while his home is already filled to the brim with plants of varying ilks, he had no problem making room for more in the spirit of research.
+And while his home is already filled to the brim with plants of varying ilks, he had no qualms with making room for more in the spirit of research.
 Living in an arid climate, Rob has a regional preference for succulents and drought-resistant plants, but he also appreciates the specified care routines required for more needy tropicals and the like.

 Analysis and Test Results

 To our testers, form denotes the overall shape, size, and style of each pot that was reviewed.
 Because form factor is a very primary characteristic of a vessel of any kind, this metric was weighted the most heavily in our examination.
 We preferred pots that were easy to plant and transplant while still striking a functional design and durability balance.
 While considering your best option, remember that shape, depth, and materials used for construction may have an impact on the happiness of your plants.

 The most highly-rated pot on form factor alone was the D'vine Dev Terracotta Planter Pots.
 Our testers loved the triadic assortment of sizes, which presents well with a variety of plant types.
 The walls are built of smooth, high-quality terracotta and come with matching saucers.
 Also high on the form factor due to their high-quality ceramics were the Brajttt 6 Inch Porcelain Pots, which had glossy, tapered walls that make transplanting easier.
 Either of these options would work well for a wide variety of plants.